jrzaurin/nlp-stuff/README.md

 3-The high level API `tflearn`, which I guess should be the "go-to" tool.

-if you are going to run the scripts interactively, remember to `tf.reset_default_graph()` is you are re-defining your graph.
+if you are going to run the scripts interactively, remember to use `tf.reset_default_graph()` each time you re-define your graph.

 Running a script takes around 150sec using an AWS p2xlarge instance (with a Tesla k80 GPU)